Skip to main content

 How does this legal concept apply to your subrogation claims?
 Because Federal Rule 19 does not lay out clear guidelines for the niche facet of law that is subrogation, states have expanded upon the statute in order to streamline insurance lawsuits.
 For instance,

-As with most mechanisms in subrogation, understanding state-specific jurisdiction is key to maximizing the viability of your subrogation recovery.
-That requires insurance counsel with attorneys who are licensed in all relevant states.
+As with most mechanisms in subrogation, understanding state-specific jurisdiction is key to maximizing the potential for subrogation recovery.
+That requires law firms with counsel experienced in insurance subrogation and licensed in all relevant states.

 Protect Your Right to Subrogation: Never Avoid These Annoying Roadblocks